-Have you ever wondered how the stork became a symbol of childbirth in the Netherlands?
+Have you ever wondered how the stork became the symbol of childbirth in the Netherlands?
 Are you curious as to why your Dutch friends put up storks outside their houses when a baby is born?
-Here is a brief history on how that tradition came to be!
+Here is a brief history of how that tradition came to be!

-Of course, most parents hope never to see the day when their children would ask where babies come from – and that was no different in eighteenth-century Germany.
-To conceal the truth, many stories arose – sometimes quite far-fetched – about children who literally grew on trees.
+In 18th century Germany, parents used to conceal the truth of where babies come from with a number of stories about children who literally grew on trees — very ethereal.
 And just like that, the myth of the stork as a child-bearer came to be.

-Centuries ago the return of the stork was seen as a sign that spring was approaching.
-The stork, in fact, symbolised a time when the long, dark and cold winter had just become a thing of the past.
-A time when farmers could start letting their cattle back on the fields and working their lands again.
-The stork is traditionally regarded as a lucky charm, not only in the Netherlands but also in countries such as Turkey, Morocco, Greece, Germany and Estonia – people think that a stork brings happiness.
-They believe the bird to be very similar to humans: it cares for its young ones and when the young ones die, it mourns their loss.
-In the Middle Ages, people in Germany even believed that the stork could prevent fires and as a result, storks could be found in virtually all homes.
+The stork is traditionally regarded as a lucky charm, not only in the Netherlands but also in countries such as Turkey, Morocco, and Greece.
+They believe the bird to have similarities with humans: it cares for its young and mourns their loss if they die.
+In the Middle Ages, people in Germany even believed that the stork could prevent fires and, as a result, storks could be found in practically every German house.

-There are several theories about why the stork delivers babies to families.
-In Greek mythology, storks did not bring babies, they took them away!
-The story goes that a woman had been turned into a stork as punishment for something horrible and then she came back to “kidnap” her own child.
-In Egypt, it was thought that the soul of a man was related to a bird.
-When the storks returned, it meant the return of a soul.
+As well as myths about storks delivering babies, there are also stories about them taking babies away!
+In Greek mythology, the story goes that a woman had been turned into a stork as a punishment and then she came back to “kidnap” her own child.
+In Egypt, it was thought that the soul of a man similar to that of a bird.
+When a stalk returned, it meant the return of a lost soul.

 So how did the stork become associated with childbirth in the Netherlands?

-A few years ago, on my birthday, I remember getting a toy stork from a Dutch friend of mine.
-He gave it to me for good luck.
-Funny enough, I didn’t know how superstitious the Dutch were or that the stork was still seen as a lucky charm in the present time.
-The symbolism of the stork as a bird that ‘brings’ babies dates from 1909 when Princess Juliana van Oranje was born.
-The Dutch royal family received a special birthday “card” announcing the birth of the child.
-On the card were a picture of Noordeinde Palace and a stork on a nest with a baby in it.
-The stork was calling out to an image of Wilhelmina on the card, with the announcement that it had brought a child for her.
-Since then, everyone in the Netherlands wanted a stork on their child’s birth announcement card.
+The symbolism of the stork as a bird that brings babies dates back to 1909 when Princess Juliana van Oranje was born.
+The Dutch royal family received a special card announcing the birth of the child.
+On the card were: a picture of Noordeinde Palace, and a stork on a nest with a baby in it.
+The stork on the card was announced to the illustration of Wilhelmina that it had brought a child for her.
+Since then, everyone in the Netherlands uses the image of a stalk when a baby is on its way.

-Additionally, talking about sex and having children was a taboo in the early 20th century.
-When children asked their parents where babies came from, they were told that storks brought them or that they were kept somewhere in the earth and dug ‘up’ through a hollow tree or special stone!
-Preposterous right?
-Of course, kids also wanted to know why their mothers were lying in bed right about the same time the stork brought the babies, and they were told that they had stepped on a nail while walking outside!
+The Netherlands might be a sex-positive haven nowadays, but talking about sex and having children was taboo in the early 20th century — surprise surprise.
+When children asked their parents where babies came from, they were told that storks brought them or that they were kept somewhere in the earth and dug up through a hollow tree or special stone!
+A long way of getting around talking about sex right?
+Of course, kids also wanted to mummy was lying in bed right when the stork brought the babies, so and they were told that their mum had stepped on a nail while walking outside! 😂

-Fast forward to present day Netherlands, people still tell their children that storks are the ones who bring little babies to their mothers.
-They still believe in the good luck that storks bring.
-Although parents still find it a little difficult to tell their children where babies come from, discussing sex and childbirth isn’t seen as a taboo as it once was.
-So when next you see a stork in the neighbourhood, just know that a baby has been delivered to some lucky family, somewhere out there!
+Fast forward to today in the Netherlands, people still tell their children that storks bring babies to new mothers.
+They also still believe in the luck that storks bring.
+So when next you see a stork in the neighbourhood, just know that a baby has been delivered to a lucky family, somewhere out there!